Home page for Math 509, Advanced Analysis

 developing intuition and proficiency in the construction of rigorous

-textbook.
-For part of the course we will use Strichartz (the
+course we will continue to use Strichartz (the

-A problem set will be assigned every week, on Thursdays.
-We may have a take home final exam.
+A problem set will be assigned every week, on Tuesdays.
+We may have a midterm and final exam.

 - Each student is required to register for and attend an evening lab session.